 This HIIT-meets-yoga move takes you from a star jump to a sumo squat oblique twist.
 Quicken the pace to ramp up your calorie burn.

-It might take some practice to nail down this heart-pumping move, but once you get the hang of it, you’ll feel it in your bottom with the leg lift at the peak of each rep.
+It might take some practice to nail down this heart-pumping move, but once you get the hang of it, you’ll feel it all over — but especially in your butt and abs.

-Targeting the sides of your butt, this exercise is the secret to a perky bottom.
-Side stepping like this is also a key move to get your body prepped for runs, WODs or whatever lies ahead.
+Targeting the sides of your butt (or the gluteus medius), this exercise is the secret to a serious butt lift.
+Sidestepping like this is also a key move to get your body prepped for runs, WODs or whatever lies ahead.